Vurhd0/Image-Extraction-and--Captioning-unstructred/README.md

 # Image-Extraction-and--Captioning-unstructred

-This project provides a streamlined pipeline to **automatically extract images** and **generate descriptive captions/tags** from NCERT textbook PDFs using a single Jupyter Notebook
+This project works to **automatically extract images** and **generate descriptive captions/tags** from textbook PDFs using a single Jupyter Notebook
 ---

 ## What Has Changed?